shruti-sen2004/shruti-sen2004/README.md

 - 👋 Hi, I’m Shruti aka shruti-sen2004
 - 👀 I’m interested in Both technical and non-technical activities
-- 🌱 I’m currently learning C, Java ,Web Development and DSA
+- 🌱 I’m currently learning C, C++ ,Web Development and DSA
-- 💞️ I have coding expirence on Python
+- 💞️ I have coding expirence on Python and SQL.
 - 📫 Would love to learn , expand and be creative